MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Use Firewall Manager with Virtual WAN to deploy and manage Azure firewalls across Virtual WAN hubs or in hub virtual networks.
 Firewall Manager is now in GA for both Virtual WAN and regular virtual networks.

 - Create a global Azure Firewall policy to govern security posture across the global network environment and assign it to all Azure Firewall instances.
-Allow for granular policies to meet requirements of specific regions by delegating incremental firewall policies to local security teams via role-based access control (RBAC).
+Allow for granular policies to meet requirements of specific regions by delegating incremental firewall policies to local security teams via role-based access control.

 - Configure supported partner SaaS security providers within Firewall Manager if your organization wants to use such solutions to help protect outbound connections.